shiversoftdev/t7patch/README.md

 ### Q: What is the network password for?
 A: [Please watch this video.](https://www.youtube.com/watch?v=ykoH31p61_E)
 ### Q: Will this work for Linux?
 Will this work for Windows 7?
 A: The patch only supports Windows 10 and Windows 11 for now.
-I tried to add support to proton, so feel free to let me know if it works or not.
+I tried to add support to proton, but it is not currently working.
 ### Q: Error at hooking API "LoadStringA"
 A: [Install the visual c++ redistributables](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170)
 ### Q: I was in a public game and still got crashed!